pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 D sinks.
 E dives.

-Item.
 11. Without changing the meaning of the text, the verb "swell", in the sentence "Like a vast tub, the wetland swells with water during the rainy season and empties out during the dry months", could be replaced by

-Item.
 11. Sem alterar o sentido do texto, o verbo "inchar", na frase "Como uma imensa banheira, o pantanal se enche de água durante a estação chuvosa e esvazia durante os meses secos", poderia ser substituído por

 A becomes wetter. - torna-se mais úmido.

 B becomes flooded. - fica inundado.

 Like a vast tub, the wetland swells with water during the rainy season and empties out during the dry months.
 Fittingly, this rhythm has a name that evokes a beating heart: the flood pulse.